markpavlovski/git-cheatsheet/README.md

 Rebasing is often used if you are trying to show clean history, when you are publishing a project.
 Never rebase work that's shared - its really confusing.

-Example:
+Example Workflow:

 * git checkout experiment
-* git rebase master: this will rebase the new commits from experiment branch to master branch
+* git rebase master: this will rebase the new commits from experiment branch to master branch - so now the commits on the rebase branch are fast-forwardable from the master branch.
+Git does some magic here and pretends like the changes on the experiment branch were done to the files already in the latest commit  on master.
+* git checkout master
+* git merge experiment : the last two steps fast forward the master branch to where experiment branch head is.

+Other examples of rebase:

+* git rebase master server: will rebase server on top of master.
+* git rebase master server client: this is a clever way of rebasing changes made to the client onto master, without bringing changes made on server to master

+Rebasing modifies original commits.
+However, there is still a patch-id that's kept that can be used as last resort.